akashuppin21/trading-strategy-backtest/README.md

 **Important:**
 - This is for educational and demonstration purposes only
-- Past performance does not guarantee future results
 - Trading involves substantial risk of loss
 - Always do your own research before investing
 - The author is not responsible for any financial losses